finom/use-change/README.md

 With this hook application state is defined as a nested object and the properties of the object are listened by [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) function.
 No reducers, actions, observers, middlewares, exported constants.
 Just one hook and some secondary API in a few additional hooks.

-Components that include `useChange` listen to only those properties that they actually need but never updates if something else is changed 🏎️.
+Components that call `useChange` listen to only those properties that they actually need but never updated if something else is changed 🏎️.

 ## 📋 Table of Contents